MrcSnm/redub/README.md

-# Dub v2 - Build System
+# Redub - Dub Based Build System

 ## Making it faster
-Have you ever wondered why dub was slow?
+Have you ever wondered why [dub](https://github.com/dlang/dub) was slow?
 I tried solving it, but its codebase was fairly unreadable.
 After building this project, I've implemented features that dub don't use

 - Lazy build project configuration evaluation
 - Parallelization on build sorted by dependency